jakebasile/clojure-jni-example/README.md

 Hello from C!
 ```

+### Without Docker

+You'll need:

+- A full JDK with headers (e.g. openjdk-8-jdk-devel)
+- GCC
+- GNU Make
+- Leiningen

+You should be able to simply run `make` once those are in place.

 ## Gotchas

 1. I couldn't get `System.loadLibrary` to work with my shared library.
 I am unsure if this is by design or not.